๐Ÿ•ธ๏ธNetworked Life

 Why This Matters

-Wireless network standards aren't just technical specifications—they represent fundamental trade-offs in network design that shape how billions of devices communicate.
-You're being tested on your understanding of these trade-offs: range vs. power consumption, bandwidth vs. latency, coverage vs. capacity.
-Every standard we'll cover makes deliberate choices about these competing priorities, and understanding why helps you predict how networks behave under different conditions.
+Wireless network standards represent fundamental trade-offs in network design that shape how billions of devices communicate.
+Each standard makes deliberate choices between competing priorities: range vs. power consumption, bandwidth vs. latency, coverage vs. capacity.
+Understanding why those choices were made helps you predict how networks behave under different conditions.

 These standards also demonstrate core networking concepts like spectrum allocation, network topology, and protocol layering.
-When you encounter questions about wireless networks, don't just memorize frequencies and speeds—know what problem each standard was designed to solve and what constraints it operates under.
-That conceptual understanding is what separates surface-level recall from the kind of thinking that earns top scores on exams.
+When you encounter questions about wireless networks, don't just memorize frequencies and speeds.
+Know what problem each standard was designed to solve and what constraints it operates under.
+That conceptual understanding is what separates surface-level recall from real mastery.

 High-Throughput Local Connectivity